The body of Northport resident Freddy Piercey, 68, was discovered in the harbor on Saturday morning alongside , according to sources.

 He is survived by his sons Frederick III and Richard, his sisters Jackie Piercey Morgan, Edythe, and Barbara, and his brothers Harold and Edward.
 His sisters, Debra Ann and Dorothy, predeceased him.

-Piercey's friends said that he has not spoken to his family in many, many years.
-They are now trying to obtain VA benefits to bury Freddy with full military honors, but said they do not have an ID to obtain his discharge papers.
+Though Piercey was not on speaking terms with his family for many years, they are now trying to obtain Department of Veterans Affairs benefits to bury him with full military honors, but said they do not have an ID to obtain his discharge papers.
+They ask anyone who may be of assistance to come forward so they may give Piercey this final honor.

 Did you know Freddy?
 Share your memories below.